 - 12 oz.
 (350g or .75 lb) Dark Chocolate (cut into 1/2" chunks or smaller) , or dark chocolate chips

 In a bowl, whisk together the flour, salt, baking soda, and baking powder.
 Set aside.

 In a mixer using the beater blade, beat together the butter, brown sugar and granulated sugar until light and fluffy.
 Beat in the eggs and vanilla extract.

 Stir the flour mixture into the batter until just combined, then stir in the chocolate chunks.

-- Roll into 1 1/2" thick logs.
+Roll into 1 1/2" thick logs.
 If not using soon, freeze the logs for future use, otherwise cut the cookies into equal portions, about 3/4" thick.
 Pat the discs even and circular then place on the prepared sheet pan.
 Space the cookies so they won't bake into each other when they spread.

 Bake at 375° F for @ 10-12 minutes, making sure to take them out when they are still slightly underdone looking.
 They will be a light golden brown on the outside edges.